mirnovov/heraldtron/README.md

 * [discord.py](https://pypi.org/project/discord.py/)
 * [python-dotenv](https://pypi.org/project/python-dotenv/)
 * [google-api-python-client](https://pypi.org/project/google-api-python-client/)
+* Developer credentials (see below)

+## Setup

-* A bot account in the Discord Developer Portal ([see here for a basic how to](https://realpython.com/how-to-make-a-discord-bot-python/))
+As one may expect, this bot requires a *bot account* to run.
+Create one in the Discord Developer Portal ([see here for a basic how to](https://realpython.com/how-to-make-a-discord-bot-python/)).

-* For image search functionality, a [Google Cloud Platform](https://cloud.google.com) API key supporting Google Custom Search
+For image search functionality, a [Google Cloud Platform](https://cloud.google.com) account, with the Custom Search API enabled, is required.
+You must also create a [Programmable Search](https://programmablesearchengine.google.com/about/) engine that Custom Search uses, since Google has discontinued general search APIs.
+This must have image search enabled, and it is strongly recommended that you enable the "Search the entire web" setting.

+Before running, the bot requires an `.env` file containing credentials that it needs to run:
+* `DISCORD_TOKEN`: The Discord Developer API token.
+* `GCS_TOKEN`: The Google Cloud Platform API key.
+Custom Search must be enabled for this key.
+* `GCS_CX`: The Programmable Search engine identifier.

 ## Usage

-To connect to your bot account, initialise a `.env` file containing your `DISCORD_TOKEN` and `GCS_TOKEN` in the `ht` directory.

-Then use the standard Python package initialisation method (of course, use `python3` if there is an overlapping python2 install):
+Once your bot is set up, use the standard Python package initialisation method (of course, use `python3` if there is an overlapping python2 install):

 ```
 cd path/to/heraldtron
 python -m ht
 ```

+Run the `!help` command for information about the bot's functionality.